XCMG

-Xuzhou Construction Machinery Group Co., Ltd. (徐工集团 (Xúgōng Jítuán)) is a Chinese multinational heavy machinery manufacturing company with headquarters in Xuzhou, China.
-XCMG currently ranks first in the Chinese construction machinery industry, 3rd in the world, 4th in China's top 100 machinery enterprises, and 409th in the world's top 500 brands.
+Xuzhou Construction Machinery Group Co., Ltd. (徐工集团 (Xúgōng Jítuán)), commonly known as XCMG Group, is a Chinese state-owned multinational manufacturer of construction and heavy machinery headquartered in Xuzhou, Jiangsu, China.
+It is one of the world’s largest construction equipment producers and a flagship enterprise in China’s machinery manufacturing sector.

-XCMG Group’s subsidiary, XCMG Construction Machinery Co.
-Ltd., was listed on the Shenzhen Stock Exchange in 1996.
+As of 2021, XCMG ranked first in China’s construction machinery industry and third globally.
+It also placed fourth among China’s top 100 machinery enterprises and 376th in the World’s 500 Most Influential Brands published by World Brand Lab.

-XCMG products are sold in more than 180 countries and regions and cover 97% of the countries along the Belt and Road Initiative.
-The group holds a worldwide sales network including more than 20 manufacturing bases in China, 1 overseas headquarters in Davao City, Philippines, 300 overseas distributors, over 2,000 service centers, 40 overseas offices, and more than 30 overseas branches.
+XCMG’s principal operating subsidiary, XCMG Construction Machinery Co., Ltd., has been publicly listed on the Shenzhen Stock Exchange since 1996.

-The group also has R&D centers and manufacturing bases or KD factories in more than 10 countries including Germany, United States, Brazil, and India, and has acquired 3 European companies including Schwing.
+The group’s products are sold in more than 180 countries and regions worldwide, reaching approximately 97% of countries participating in the Belt and Road Initiative.
+XCMG operates more than 20 manufacturing bases in China, an overseas headquarters in Davao City, the Philippines, over 300 overseas distributors, more than 2,000 service centers, approximately 40 overseas offices, and over 30 overseas branches.